DePayFi/widgets/README.md

 DePayWidgets.Sale({

   connected: (address)=> {
-    // to something with address
+    // do something with the address
   }
 })